418e/Lovelace/README.md

 # Lovelace Editor

-Code editor for personal use.
-Under development!
+Code editor for personal use and experimentations.
+Built with Tuari, Vite + React + Typescript.